roberddd/batchgenie_landing-page/docs/index.md

 <div style="clear:right"></div>

-:material-chevron-left: :material-chevron-up: You can access the settings through both the BatchGenie panel and the BatchGenie menu in the Asset Browser.
+:material-chevron-left: You can access the settings through both the BatchGenie panel and the BatchGenie menu in the Asset Browser.

 <div style="clear:both"></div>

-:material-chevron-down: Lighting and studio presets available, and you can easily add your own custom HDRIs to the list.
+:material-chevron-down: **Lighting and Studio presets** available, and you can add your own custom HDRIs to the list.

 ![Render Settings](images/render_asset_previews_lighting_presets.png){ .img-box .margin-tight-vertical .margin-tight-horizontal }